guettli/programming-guidelines/README.md

 guidelines.
 But don't reinvent docs.
 Provide links to the relevant upstream docs, if you just use a piece of software.

+### Good example for "care for newcomers"

+> Writing plugins
+> It is easy to implement local conftest plugins ....
+Please refer to [Installing and Using plugins](https://docs.pytest.org/en/stable/plugins.html#using-plugins) if you only want to use but not write plugins.

+That's great.
+That's newcomer focused documentation.

 ### Keep custom IDE configuration small

 Imagine you lost your PC and you lost your development environment: